Page content

 You will need to gather all your receipts and complete an expenses form through the Claimant Portal.
 Only receipted expenses can be claimed back.
 Payment may take a few weeks.
 It is advisable that you keep receipts until you receive your expenses payment.

 You will need to complete the relevant form on PhD Manager to make a change request for a period of study away.
 This should include a risk assessment if necessary, details for your trip and a section for supervisors to confirm how supervision will be maintained during your period away from the University.
-You also need to obtain details of the University's travel insurance.
+You also need to obtain details of the University's travel insurance policy.

 If you will be working at another organisation during your trip, you should also ask for confirmation that they have insurance cover in place for any damages or injuries arising from negligence of another party.